-In these three stages your dog is in the prime of his life.
+In these three stages your dog is in the prime of their life.
 The ages for these stages may differ with each breed, but here are some guidelines:

 Life Stage No. 2: Junior.
 Now your dog is kind of like a teenager.
-Although he can reproduce, he's still growing, so he's not quite an adult yet.
-His age in this stage ranges from 6 to 12 months.
+Although they can reproduce, they are still growing, so are not quite an adult yet.
+Their age in this stage ranges from 6 to 12 months.

 Life Stage No. 3: Adult.
-Your dog is officially an "adult" once he has finished growing.
-He looks and behaves like a grown dog.
-His age ranges from 1 to 7 years.
+Your dog is officially an "adult" once they have finished growing.
+They look and behave like a grown dog.
+Their age ranges from 1 to 7 years.

 While they're usually easier to care for than puppies, grown dogs still need your help with a few things so they can live their best:

 Exercise.
-No matter his life stage, be sure your dog gets plenty of exercise.
-It will help keep him happy and at a healthy weight.
+No matter their life stage, be sure your dog gets plenty of exercise.
+It will help keep them happy and at a healthy weight.
 Just don’t overdo it, especially in large and giant breeds, because their skeletons are not mature until about 2 years of age.

 Vaccines and visits to the vet.
-Take your dog to the vet every year for a checkup and vaccines to protect him against disease.
+Take your dog to the vet every year for a checkup and vaccines to protect them against disease.

 Older Dogs and How to Take Care of Them

 Life Stage No. 5: Senior.
-Your dog enters this stage once he's reached the last quarter of his life expectancy.
+Your dog enters this stage once they have reached the last quarter of their life expectancy.
 A dog's lifespan varies according to size and breed.

 Life Stage No. 6: Geriatric.
-Your dog has reached his life expectancy and is still going!
+Your dog has reached their life expectancy and is still going!
 Dogs stay in this final stage for the rest of their lives.

-As he gets older, your dog may slow down and need a little more TLC.
+As they get older, your dog may slow down and need a little more TLC.